 http://localhost:8000, but if you change the port to 9000 it will be

 http://localhost:9000.
 You should be able to lookup this url with your browser.

 http://backend:8000): Not only the browser, but also the web-frontend server should be able to make HTTP requests to the backend.
 It might not have access to the

 PUBLIC_BACKEND_URLor there could be a more direct route, (e.g. from container to container instead of via the internet).
 In case of the development environment the backend container be accessed via the

 backendhostname and because the server is also running on port 8000 inside the container, the private backend URL should be

 http://localhost:3000): The publicly accessible URL of the web-frontend.
 For the development environment this is

-no-reply@localhost): If the from email address of the emails that the platform sends.
-For example when the user requests a password change because he has forgotten it.
+no-reply@localhost): The ‘from’ email address of the emails that the platform sends.
+Like when a user requests a password recovery.